thumbliner/thumbliner/epistemic-foundation.md

 ---

 [^1]: Kant, Immanuel.
-1998.
+1787.
 Critique of Pure Reason.
-Edited by Paul Guyer and Allen W. Wood.
-Cambridge: Cambridge University Press.

 [^2]: Mises, Ludwig.
 1962.
 The Ultimate Foundation of Economic Science: An Essay on Method.
 Princeton, New Jersey: D. Van Nostrand Company, Inc.